 Enter your email and password to log in.

-If logging into your Similarweb account on a second or third device, you will need to enter a verification code.
+If logging into your Similarweb account on a new device, you will need to enter a verification code.
 Check your inbox for the email containing the code.

 Enter the code.